In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 So what will happen is if the Democrats get in office, they raise taxes.

-If the Fed keeps inflating, all of a sudden those dollars in the international markets at the money center banks won't want to come back here because investing in America won't be a good a good place because the the taxes on business have gone up, the taxes on capital have gone up, the dollar is worth less.
+If the Fed keeps inflating, all of a sudden those dollars in the international markets at the money center banks won't want to come back here because investing in America won't be a good place because the taxes on business have gone up, the taxes on capital have gone up, the dollar is worth less.

-Then you do have a problem with a collapsing dollar, and then you do have a problem with quote unquote a deficit in that context.
+And then you do have a problem with, quote unquote, a deficit in that context.

 Anyway, thanks for the call.